scottishgovernment/os-codepoint/README.md

 To deploy the new release using Maven:

-* Use a clean checkout to ensure files have expected LF line endings.
 * Determine the release version, based on the release date of the Code Point data set.
 This should be in the form `YYYY.MM` where MM is one of 02, 05, 08, 11.
 * Use the release plugin to prepare (tag and verify) the release.
 For example, to release